CenterForOpenScience/rpp/README.md

 Repository for working on the Reproducibility Project: Psychology.
 These files represent the analyses conducted in Tilburg and reported in the Science publication, as well as the code used to generate Figures 1-3.
 The Github repository also operates as the issue tracker for the analysis committee.

 The data are contained in this repository and were retrieved from rpp_data.csv.
+The analysis script includes a function to download the .csv file directly from the Open Science Framework project page.
+If you would like to view the .csv file separately, you can visit it here: https://osf.io/fgjvw/.
 Differences might arise due to changes made subsequently to the data.
 The data used to generate the Figures 1-3 is downloaded from a GoogleSheet.

 ## Running the analyses for the RP:P project
 There are two ways of getting the files required to reproduce all analyses in the RPP manuscript: